Indigenous Women Keep Going Missing Along This Highway. This Writer Investigated Why.

 Highway of Tears proves yet again that our marginalized communities are over-policed and under-protected, and it is as captivating as it is thought-provoking.

-Refinery29 spoke with McDiarmid about her book and the necessity of personalizing the crisis of missing and murdered indigineous women in order to bring about actionable change.
+Refinery29 spoke with McDiarmid about her book and the necessity of personalizing the crisis of missing and murdered Indigenous women in order to bring about actionable change.

 How did you come to hear about the Highway of Tears, and why did you decide to investigate it?